sbcfiregis/DefensibleSpaceInspections/HowTo.md

 ![alt text](https://github.com/sbcfiregis/photos/blob/master/dsp.JPG?raw=true)

 5) "Create layer from Selected Features".
-Open this attribute table and select where date is null.
-(These will be "Destroyed or "Locked Gates", where inspection was attempted)
+Open this attribute table and select where __"Date" IS NULL__  (These will be "Destroyed or "Locked Gates", where inspection was attempted)
 6) Field calculate date for these based on the date last updated in fulcrum. (should be less than 20 records)
 7) Enable editing, Find and Replace where fields = "Unable to Assess".
 Then, "Replace All" to blank.
 Save edits and stop editing.
 8) Make sure to only choose records up until the last day of the month.
 (For CF records-sake)